The 10 Commandments for Simple Fat Loss

-Personally, I really enjoy various methods of intermittent fasting because many are simple and easy to follow on a daily basis, and most people can discover a method that works best for them.
+Some people prefer to implement various methods of intermittent fasting because they’re simple and easy to follow on a daily basis.

 Now, as much as I like IF, it’s not some “holy grail”, and it doesn’t work for everyone.
 Others enjoy eating several small meals throughout the day.
 Some people prefer to just listen to their bodies and eat when they’re hungry.
 Some people like tracking calories and macronutrients.

 There isn’t really a right or wrong way, in my opinion, as long as you do what works for you.

 For more nutrition information, refer to the Beautiful Badass Nutrition Principles.

 4. Thou Shall Accept and Learn from Set Backs